united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datamodel/messages/_index.md

 {{% notice note %}}
-If you use a boolean value
+If you use a boolean value, it will be interpreted as a number.
+{{% /notice %}}

 # Topic structure